qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectortable.rst

        One of:

        * Create Temporary Layer (``TEMPORARY_OUTPUT``)
-       * Save to File
+       * Save to File...
-       * Save to Geopackage
+       * Save to Geopackage...
-       * Save to PostGIS Table
+       * Save to PostGIS Table...

        The file encoding can also be changed here.